 - Financing, not being a credit institution, of enterprises and entities.
 Financing includes amongst others hedging, financial lease, treasury and cash management.

 - Investments, as long as pertains to normal asset management.

 - Licensing of intellectual and industrial ownership rights, similar rights and usage rights.
 It is explicitly not allowed to develop these rights in an exempt company.

-If one activity, no matter how small, is performed that is not mentioned above, the exempt status will no longer apply and the profits are subject to the normal corporate income tax rate of 25%.
-A common non-qualifying activity is having a non-interest bearing current account with related parties which exceed 10% of the assets of the entity which do not serve a business purpose.
+If one activity, no matter how small, is not mentioned above, the exempt status will denied and the profits are subject to the normal corporate income tax rate of 25%.
+A common non-qualifying activity is having a non-interest bearing current account with related parties which exceed 10% of the assets of the entity which do not serve a business purposes.

 The above is not intended to constitute, nor should it be relied upon, to replace any professional advice.
 No action should be taken without first consulting your tax advisor.
 The above reflects the law effective July 1, 2018.